 Here are our top tips if you are job searching and going to the London Book Fair (LBF).
 Use these tips wisely during the Fair and then finish off your visit by coming to our bookcareers.com Careers Clinic on the Thursday – essential if you are looking for job.
 It costs to get in to the London Book Fair.
-We havea limited number of free tickets for those who are unemployed or cannot get a ticket from another source (to apply please email email@example.com indicating your employment status).
-It might still be possible to register before 8th April for free as a student by putting your job title as Student and your university name as the company.
+We have a limited number of free tickets for those who are unemployed or cannot get a ticket from another source, to apply, please email us outlining your situation at bookcareers dot com.
+It might still be possible to register before 14th April 2023 for free as a student by putting your job title as ‘Student’ and your university name as the company.

 1. Don’t expect to find a job at the London Book Fair.
 If you are coming it is to seek information, look around and keep up with developments.
 Be prepared to potentially make contacts and network.
 Our tips for networking will help.

-3. Do not go around handing in your CV – register your CV online on the bookcareers website.
+3. Do not go around handing in your CV.
 There is probably no one on the stand who is from HR and even if someone does accept your CV it is unlikely to make it back to the office.
 Much better to check their website afterwards and see if they accept speculative applications, before emailing your CV to the office instead.
 However, business cards are the standard level of communication that one would expect at a Book Fair.
-We recommend Moo for business cards* and lots of our clients have had a successful experience using them.
+We recommend MOO for business cards* and lots of our clients have had a successful experience using them.

 5. Do look at the stands of the exhibitors that you want to see, noting the following:-

 - Look how busy they are.
 This could be an indication of how well they are doing at the moment.